 Is Lane Splitting Legal in California?

 Though lane splitting is legal in California, safety guidelines are in place to protect motorcyclists and all other road users.
-If you have been involved in a lane splitting accident or need legal assistance, contact us at Sargon Law Group for a free consultation.
+If you have been involved in a lane splitting accident or need legal assistance, contact us at Sargon Law Group for a free consultation with a Phoenix personal injury attorney.
 Our experienced team of Phoenix motorcycle accident attorneys are here to help you receive the care and compensation you deserve.